Chucknadauld/project-rsa/rsa-project-report.md

 ![baseline_plot](baseline_plot.png)

-The empirical analysis matches the theoretical analysis of O(n^4).
+The empirical analysis closely matches the theoretical analysis of O(n^3).
+The times increase pretty rapidly as the bit size grows, which makes sense given the cubic relationship.

 ## Core